NLT Thinline Reference Bible, Filament-Enabled Edition

 Black Genuine Leather

-The black genuine leather is very similar to the navy with the same type of pebbly grained, soft to the touch leather.
-The cover is plain except for a few words on the spine.
+The black genuine leather is very similar to the navy with the same type of pebbly-grained, soft to the touch leather.
+It has a plain cover except for a few words on the spine.
 The text on the spine (Tyndale, Holy Bible, NLT) and the page edges are gold.
 The liner is black paste-down vinyl.
 It has one red 1/4″ ribbon marker and weighs 1lb, 6.6 oz.

 Brushed Pink Leatherlike

 The paper seems to be in the upper 20’s or low 30’s in GSM.
 It’s off-white in color.
 It does have a little show-through, but it isn’t bad and the text is still very readable.
 It has a rough texture that makes it easier to turn.
-It has no glare under direct light.
+There is no glare under direct light.